gabybudel/DBHC/cran-comments.md

 * Removed the assumption that class of matrix has length 1
 * Made smaller example execute on test
+* Added test directory with simple test for error

 ## Test environments